pcelvng/task-tools/apps/taskmasters/flowlord/README.md

    - if left blank this tasks will only start based on the rule
  - **rule**: rules on about the tasks that are encoded as query params
    - _cron_: schedule the task based on the cron pattern (see scheduling)
+   - _files_: used in conjection with a filewatcher to start tasks after a file is written
    - _require_: used in a child task saying to only start task if value is present
    - _retry_delay_: duration to wait before retrying the task
  - **retry**: the number of times a task is retried before being sent to failed_tasks